oracle/terraform-provider-oci/website/docs/r/events_rule.html.markdown

 		* `is_enabled` - (Required) (Updatable) Whether or not this action is currently enabled.
 Example: `true`
 		* `stream_id` - (Required when action_type=OSS) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the stream to which messages are delivered.
 		* `topic_id` - (Applicable when action_type=ONS) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the topic to which messages are delivered.
+	* `actions` - (Optional) (Updatable) Deprecated.
+Use `action` instead.
+This nested block is retained for backward compatibility.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment to which this rule belongs.
-* `condition` - (Required) (Updatable) A filter that specifies the event that will trigger actions associated with this rule.
+* `condition` - (Optional) (Updatable) A JSON string filter that specifies the event that will trigger actions associated with this rule.
+Use either `condition` or `condition_details`.
+This argument is retained for backward compatibility.
+For new configurations, `condition_details` is recommended because it avoids manually escaping JSON and is easier to maintain when matching multiple event types.
 A few  important things to remember about filters:
 	* Fields not mentioned in the condition are ignored.
 You can create a valid filter that matches all events with two curly brackets: `{}`

 	For more examples, see  [Matching Events with Filters](https://docs.cloud.oracle.com/iaas/Content/Events/Concepts/filterevents.htm).